f4exb/sdrangel/plugins/samplesource/perseus/readme.md

 <h3>4: Device to hast sample rate</h3>

 This is the device to host sample rate in kilo samples per second (kS/s).
 The sample rate can be as low as 48 kS/s so there is no need for software decimation.
+Note that at 48 kS/s some slight rate mismatch can appear with the audio that has the same nominal rate.
+This may cause some occasinal audio samples drops however hardly noticeable.

 <h3>5: Wideband mode</h5>